1••|••2••|••3••|••4••|••5••|••6••home••index

 Woman Playing Tambura (c.
 1735) | Tambura is used to provide a background drone in classical Indian music | Metropolitan Museum of Art

-The Hindustani style appeared during the twelfth century, branching out from Carnatic classical music.
-Hindustani music was strongly influenced by Persian music since northern courts were ruled by Persian nobility.
-After India came under British rule in the nineteenth century, Hindustani classical music continued to thrive in the nearly six hundred royal courts.
+The Hindustani style emerged in the twelfth century, diverging from Carnatic classical music.
+It was profoundly influenced by Persian music, as northern courts were governed by Persian nobility.
+After India came under British rule in the nineteenth century, Hindustani classical music continued to flourish in the nearly six hundred royal courts.

-When India gained independence from Great Britain in 1947, most royal courts were abolished and thousands of classical Indian musicians were unemployed.
-Instead of fading into the mists, these musicians marketed their art to the general public and, eventually, to the world.
-The result was popularization of a once elite musical style.
-Today, classical Indian music has been integrated into popular Western music, film scores and concert halls around the world.
+When India gained independence from Great Britain in 1947, most royal courts were abolished, leaving thousands of classical Indian musicians unemployed.
+Instead of succumbing to obscurity, these musicians proactively marketed their art to the general public and eventually to a global audience.
+This strategic move led to the widespread popularity of a once-elitist musical style.
+Today, classical Indian music has seamlessly integrated into popular Western music, film scores, and concert halls across the globe.

 Jonah and the Whale | Folio from Jami al-Tavarikh, c.
 1400 | Northern Indian art and music were influenced by Persian culture. | Metropolitan Museum of Art